ncandio/Health_Check_PostgreSQL/README.md

 - `main.py`: Entry point and orchestration
 - `database.py`: PostgreSQL database integration using connection pooling
 - `monitor.py`: Website availability and content checking
-- `scheduler.py`: Simple thread-based task scheduler
+- `scheduler.py`: Dual-mode scheduler supporting threads and Dask distributed computing
 - `validators.py`: Configuration validation

 ## Implementation Notes

 - Multiple processing and threading approaches are provided:
-  - The current implementation uses a simple thread-based scheduler for maximum reliability
+  - The scheduler supports both a simple thread-based implementation for maximum reliability and a Dask-based distributed computing approach
-  - An alternative implementation using Dask is preserved in `scheduler.py.bck2`
+  - Enable Dask by setting `"use_dask": true` in config.json
+  - Configure number of Dask workers with the `max_workers` setting in config.json
+  - When Dask is enabled, a dashboard URL will be displayed at startup for monitoring tasks (typically at http://localhost:8787)
+  - The Dask console URL is logged at 10-second intervals for easy access
-  - A third approach using pyuv for event-based processing is available
+  - A third approach using pyuv for event-based processing is also available
 - Configuration supports 1000 websites with regex pattern matching
 - Comprehensive test suite for scheduler, database, and website monitoring
 - Connects to an companyX PostgreSQL database (configured in config.json)